maman/JVFloat.js/README.md

 **Rules that you mustn't remove**: `position: absolute;`, `display: none;`, `visibility: hidden;`, `opacity: 0;`

 ### `.jvFloat .placeHolder.required`
 the styling of the `required` placeholder.
-The default color is simply `red`, with asterisk sign.
+The default color is simply `red`.

 ### `.jvFloat .placeHolder.active`
 the active state of the aftermentioned section. its job are to display the hidden `span.placeHolder` when users is typing on the `input`.